uconomy/lava/README.md

 npx create-tezos-smart-contract
 ```

-This will guide you trough the basic setup of the environment to start coding your contracts right away.
+This will guide you through the basic setup of the environment to start coding your contracts right away.

 ## Usage
 [Created repository's README](./contract-bundle/REAME.md) will guide you over the entire toolset.